williamhoos/testrepo/docs/source/sign_up.rst

 As indicated by the two-headed arrows in the above illustration, the workflow includes several APIs to third-party services.

 The content of the sign-up screen (001) employs two API calls that are made by PEER to PA Connect, an OpenID Connect service that is used for single-sign on and identity provisioning in conjunction with Private Access' PrivacyLayer service.
 PA Connect employs the OAuth 2.0 open standard.
 For more information about OpenID Connect, see `connect2id explained <http://connect2id.com/learn/openid-connect>`_.

-These APIs (and others that are employed by PEER) are described in the API documentation section, which includes a reference to the identifier shown in the corresponding illustration or text description of the system.
+These APIs are described in the API documentation section at :ref:`PA-01 API` and :ref:`PA-02 API`, respectively.
+The API description contains links to other places within PEER where these APIs are employed, and a link that will return the reader to this discussion.

 ..
-Attention:: Adjust the UI so that the two entry boxes are equal in height
+Note:: Currently the sign-in and sign-up boxes are misaligned.
+Try to adjust the UI so that the two entry boxes are equal in height

 ..
 Note:: Try to ensure that analytics take into account all engagement means that have brought prospects to this page